Numbers to Have Before Traveling

 insurance provided by your credit card company.

-local 911 equivalent for emergency calls in your destination, 112 in
+local 911 equivalent for emergency calls in your destination.

 most other countries.
 If health or security is a particular concern, it